stephengold/jme-vehicles/readme.md

 Additional controls when the orbit camera is active:

- + RightArrow or drag left with MMB : orbit leftward
+ + RightArrow or drag leftward with MMB : orbit leftward
- + Leftarrow or Drag right with MMB : orbit rightward
+ + Leftarrow or drag rightward with MMB : orbit rightward

 ### In the HelloMav application